Cannathemag

 Preferences

-The technical storage or access is necessary for the legitimate purpose of storing preferences that are not requested by the subscriber or user.
+Technical storage or access is necessary for the legitimate purpose of storing preferences that are not requested by the subscriber or user.

 Statistics

 Technical storage or access that is used exclusively for statistical purposes.
-The technical storage or access that is used exclusively for anonymous statistical purposes.
-Without a subpoena, voluntary compliance on the part of your Internet Service Provider, or additional records from a third party, information stored or retrieved for this purpose alone cannot usually be used to identify you.
+Technical storage or access that is used exclusively for anonymous statistical purposes.
+Absent a subpoena, voluntary compliance by your Internet Service Provider, or other records from a third party, information stored or obtained solely for this purpose cannot usually be used to identify you.

 Marketing